You are here

 Payments can never be reduced by more than the level set in the law.
 However, in order to make the adjustments budget neutral, the upward adjustments may have a scaling factor applied to make the total upward and downward adjustments equal to each other.

 Additionally, physicians who are determined to be an exceptional performer will be eligible to receive an additional positive payment adjustment of up to 10 percent.
-This exceptional performer payment adjustment is not budget neutral but will come from a separate designated fund.
+This exceptional performance payment adjustment is not budget neutral but will come from a separate designated fund.

 What is an APM?